mattbnz/web-matt/content/w/2023-goals.md

 ### Purpose

-A large part of what I've realized is that I should have left Google years ago.
+A large part of what I've realised is that I should have left Google years ago.
 It was a great place to work, and I'm incredibly grateful for everything I learned and received during my time there.
 For years it was my dream job, but my happiness had been declining, and instead of taking the (relatively small) risk of leaving to the unknown, I tried several variations of team and role in the hope of restoring the dream.

 The reality is that a significant chunk of my motivation and energy comes from being able to link my work back to a bigger purpose that delivers concrete positive impact in the world.
 I felt that link through Google's mission to make information universally accessible and useful for the first 10-11 years, but for the latter 4-5 years my ability to see that link was tenuous at best and trying to push through the challenges presented without that link providing a reliable source of energy is what drove my unhappiness and led to needing a longer break to recharge.